• Skip to primary navigation

 📖 Recipe

-Curried tofu salad with grated carrot, celery, raisins, and vegan mayo dressing in blue bowl.
+Curried tofu salad with carrots, celery, onion, and raisins.

 Author: Cadry Nelson